 This report contains forward-looking statements regarding future events and our future results that are subject to the safe harbors created under the Securities Act of 1933 (the "Securities Act") and the Securities Exchange Act of 1934 (the "Exchange Act").
 All statements other than statements of historical facts are statements that could be deemed to be forward-looking statements.
 These statements are based on current expectations, estimates, forecasts and projections about the industries in which we operate and the beliefs and assumptions of our management.
 Words such as "expects," "anticipates," "targets," "goals," "projects," "intends," "plans," "believes," "seeks," "estimates," "continues," "endeavors," "strives," "may" and "assumes," variations of such words and similar expressions are intended to identify forward-looking statements.
 In addition, any statements that refer to projections of our future financial performance, our anticipated growth and trends in our businesses, and other characterizations of future events or circumstances are forward-looking statements.
 Readers are cautioned that these forward-looking statements are subject to risks, uncertainties, and assumptions that are difficult to predict, including those identified below, under "Part I, Item 1A.
 Risk Factors," and elsewhere herein.
-Therefore, actual results may differ materially and adversely from those expressed in any forward-looking statements.
-We undertake no obligation to revise or update any forward-looking statements for any reason.
+Therefore, actual results may differ materially and adversely from those expressed in any forward-looking statements for any reason.